Java-Archive/vaadin-dev-environment/README.md

 ### Docker
 You have to install Docker on all machines you want to be involved in this environment.
 Here I will describe a scenario that is based on two machines.
+If you don´t want to use a Docker Registry as a cache, all is running on one machine.

 * machine 1
     * name : docker host 1